On the Impossible Safety of Large AI Models: Conclusion

 \section{Conclusion}

-This paper emphasized four characteristics of the data on which \emph{foundation models} are trained.
-Namely, they are \emph{user-generated}, \emph{very high-dimensional}, \emph{fundamentally heterogeneous} and \emph{empirically heterogeneous}.
-Unfortunately, the current literature on secure learning, which we reviewed, shows that these features make \emph{foundation models} inherently vulnerable to privacy and poisoning attacks. \emph{Foundation models are bound to be dangerous}.
+This paper emphasized three characteristics of the data on which LAIMs are trained.
+Namely, they are mostly \emph{user-generated}, \emph{very high-dimensional} and \emph{heterogeneous}.
+Unfortunately, the current literature on secure learning, which we reviewed, shows that these features make LAIMs inherently vulnerable to privacy and poisoning attacks. \emph{Large AI models are bound to be dangerous}.
 Their rushed deployment, especially at scale, poses a serious threat to justice, public health and to national and international security.
-Given our systematization of knowledge, we make a number of calls to different communities who, we believe, have a key role to play to shape the future of information technologies.

-We first call regulators to significantly increase the restrictions on out-of-control high-stake security-sensitive algorithms, especially \emph{foundation models}.
-In particular, especially in the context of the \emph{information} warfare, drastic regulations seem urgently needed to protect our societies from the dangerous rushed deployments of unsafe \emph{information} technologies.
-Additionally, significantly more investments are urgently needed to systematically test and audit large-scale algorithms in a drastically more transparent manner, as is done, \emph{before} large-scale deployment, for drugs and vaccines in the pharmaceutical industry.

-We next call scientists for increased levels of rigor when assessing positive claims of safety and privacy, as well as for favoring the research on security when reviewing academic research, inviting scholars to present their work, recruiting researchers, promoting their colleagues and assessing grant proposals.
-The current academic focus on algorithmic performance is endangering our societies.
-Drastic research re-prioritization seems urgently needed.

-We also call for the financial and manpower investments in the careful construction of open, large and \emph{secure} datasets with certified quality and non-sensitive information, especially about human preferences.
-We believe that such datasets are critical to re-prioritize research efficiently, and to actually pave the way towards safe and ethical algorithms.